nhi-ngo/weight-converter/README.md

 <a href="https://weight-converter-nngo.herokuapp.com" target="_blank">Weight Converter</a>

-A mini project weight converter is developed with HTML, javaScript and Bootstrap.
+A mini project weight converter built with HTML, javaScript and Bootstrap.